Oven & Cooker Buying Help

 This also spills over when, as service agents, we have people complaining about a cooker's performance after buying one demanding that is should work in a certain manner.
 It just doesn't work that way I'm afraid, if you buy a Mini you don't expect Ferrari performance from it and yet that is exactly what a lot of people do expect when buying new appliances.
 And, as we often point out in respect to cheap home appliances, yes we can fix them, but we can't improve them.

 The bottom line is that you get what you pay for.
 Fancy designs that are hard to construct cost more money to produce so, if you want the look and the performance you are going to have to part with the cash to achieve it.
 If you want just the look and not the performance buy whatever you like, just don't expect it to work very well if it's a cheap cooker or oven and please don't complain about poor performance as, you have been warned.

 In light of the above it is also fair to say that many people do not get a choice in a new cooker or oven or, are simply not given a lot of options and, where it's a new home from a builder or a kitchen that is being fitted it is all too common that people don't quite get what they expect.

 This is the murky world of contract appliances.
-These appliances are sold as cheap as chips, almost entirely based on the price, in bulk to house builders and kitchen companies.
+These appliances that are all too often own label brands are sold as cheap as chips, almost entirely based on the price, in bulk to house builders and kitchen companies.

 The reason is that they get included in the price and people think that they are getting a bargain.
 So you go out and spend £5000 on a new kitchen thinking that you got a cracking deal because you have branded appliances fitted that were worth over £2000 in the shops.